charlesglucas/sugar_dms/README.md

 ===

 ## Description
 SUGAR DMS is an image recontruction and contour detection matlab package.
-It minimizes the Discrete Mumford-Shah (D-MS) functional, which enforces constraints related to smoothing over image and sparsity over contours to obtain a piecewise smooth image from observed noisy images, with an automatic selection of the regularization parameters.
+It minimizes the Discrete Mumford-Shah (D-MS) functional, which enforces constraints related to smoothing over image and sparsity over contours to obtain a piecewise smooth image from observed noisy images, with an automatic selection of the regularization parameters based on a Stien-like strategy.

 ## Requirements
 The following matlab package is required: [GRANS0](https://gitlab.com/timmitchell/GRANSO/).